OUTDOOR EVENT TIPS?

 One thing about weather is, it can change as quickly as the wind.
-Think about what the weather will likely be at the time of day and month of the year of your outdoor wedding.
+Think about what the weather will likely be at the time of day and month of of your outdoor wedding.

 For a very warm location, look into renting large electric fans (don't forget a generator to power them if no hydro is near) and/or a tent to shade the sun's rays.
 If it will be cold and damp, make sure you tell guests that so they can wear extra layers of clothing.
 You might want to have lap blankets on hand or rent portable heaters as a sudden cool temperature drop can disperse quests in a hurry.

 2. Have a Backup Plan

-What will you do if it rains?
+What will you do if it rains with high winds?
 The ideal outdoor wedding location has an indoor location waiting just in case.
 Many brides and grooms opt to have their ceremony outside and reception inside.
 In a pinch, the tables can be scooted to the back of the inside room during the ceremony.

 A tent is another option, but only for light to moderate rain storms.
 A heavy rain will soak the ground underneath, leaving guests with soggy and muddy shoes.
-Make sure any tent you rent is sturdy so it won't flip over, and that it has thick and weighted side panels that zip.
+Make sure any tent you rent is sturdy and "professionally anchored" so it won't flip over, and that it has thick and weighted side panels that zip.
 Best to hire the pros for this task.
 Your entertainers will have very expensive sound gear that needs to be absolutely kept dry or they may refuse to perform!

 3. Plan for High Wind

 Windy conditions can develop in a moments notice.

 Avoid light fabrics like chiffons and china silks in your dress and the bridesmaids dresses.
 Tell your hairstylist that you'll be having an outdoor wedding so she/he can plan a style that won't leave you looking like Cousin It!
 Again, tell your guests in a printed insert so that they can plan accordingly.
 And of course, make sure your tent will stand up to gusting winds or find an indoor backup plan to touch up hair or clothing.